antonipostola/noisegen/README.md

 Options:
   -h, --help               Display this help dialog and exit

-  -t, --duration SECONDS   The duration of the output in seconds (float, default: 10.0)
+  -t, --duration SECONDS   The duration of the output in seconds (float between 0 and 20,000, default: 10.0)

   -n, --order N            The order of integration of the noise (non-negative integer, default: 1)
                            E.g. white noise = 0, brown noise = 1